 Initially we recruited mainly by pop-up test, as we did not get enough new participants through representative surveys.
-Increasing internet penetration changed the recruiting method: currently most pool participants are recruited in the course of telephone or face-to-face interviews, targeted online campaigns, also in pop-up tests (widely spread, on the most varied sites), and a small percentage (< 10%) was recruited by a friend or via our websites.
+Increasing internet penetration changed the recruiting method: currently most pool participants are recruited in the course of telephone or face-to-face interviews, also in pop-up tests (widely spread, on the most varied sites), and a small percentage (< 5%) comes from registrations on our homepage or was recruited by a friend.
 All pool participants are saved in a data base, which is actively maintained.
 Contacts are only established between staff members and pool participants; we do not offer a community site for the establishment of contacts between pool members.